tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/process-image.md

-you# Process Image Upload and generate Description
+you# Describe Uploaded Image

 ## 1. Primary actor and goals
-* __User__: Wants to process a photo to acquire its description and detect the focused object within it.
+* __User__: Wants to upload a photo and receive an accurate description of the objects within it.

 ## 2. Other stakeholders and their goals